Driving in Scotland

 - Driving on the left – You should normally drive on the left hand side of the road and that is the same in the rest of the UK as well as Scotland.
 At roundabouts, you look to the right and give way to vehicles from the right.
 At junctions, you should look to right and left and right again before pulling out.

 - Single Track Roads – You are likely to encounter single track roads in the more remote areas of Scotland.
 There are fairly frequent passing places on these roads and you should drive a little slower and have regard to other vehicles coming the other way.
-You can download a detailed online leaflet at The Scottish Road Safety Campaign which gives the rules of driving on single track roads.

 Your B&B host will be happy to give you directions and the benefit of their local knowledge, just ask